akretion/docky-odoo-template/README.md

 # Bump and Migration

-When creating migration script (pre, post...) you can name the directory "0.0.0" Indeed Odoo always run migration script with the version "0.0.0" so you can use this as "current" migration script for your PR.
+When creating migration script (pre, post...) you can name the directory "0.0.0" Indeed Odoo will always run migration script with the version "0.0.0" so you can use this as the "current" migration script for your PR.
-Then when you will run the cmd "./bump" it will set the right version number.
+Then whenever you will run the cmd "./bump" it will set the right version number.

 # Spec Tips (TODO move in ak doc ?)